aanyberg/.dotfiles/README.md

 you change your Mac for a newer model.

 1. Setup Git Repo
-Clone Github repo down to your hidden `.dotfiles` folder.
+Clone Github repo down to your `.dotfiles` folder.

 ```
 git clone git@github.com:aanyberg/.dotfiles.git